BenExile/MailChimp/Examples/readme.md

 This library provides 2 client adapters, [cURL][] and [Stream][].
 These are interchangeable and provide the same functionality via different mechanisms.
 Select the adapter most appropriate to you (i.e. If you don't have cURL installed, use Stream).

-This library makes calls over HTTP by default where possible (OpenSSL is enabled).
+This library makes calls over HTTPS by default where possible (OpenSSL is enabled).
 If you require that your application ONLY makes calls via a secure connection, set [$sslOnly][] to true.
 Where SSL-only mode is enabled and OpenSSL is not, a \MailChimp\Exception will be thrown.

 Next, create your HTTP client ([$client][]):